wildfly/ejb-client-testsuite/timers/README.md

 ## How to run

-Temporarily, this TS runs on you local machine using two servers.
+This TS runs on your local machine using two servers.
 You will need to provide a path to them:

 Other than that, there is a bunch of parameters the test supports.